TheHelmholtz/thehelmholtz.github.io/_posts/2017-10-06-learning_signal.md

 data, which naturally limits overfitting.
 Discriminative models make prediction as well, just that the prediction isn't in the same domain as the input.

-# Desirable properties
+# Outlook

-Ideally, we'd like to:
+Ideally, we'd like our unsupervised models to:

-- Explain observed data
+- Explain observed data (while sticking to some measure of simplicity)
 - Predict unobserved data
+- Have a strong model of reality (a big vector is not good enough)
-- Enforce semantic consistency
+- Enforce semantic consistency (semantically close objects should be similarly represented)

-TBD...
+When our models are able to explain observed data and predict unobserved data, we'd still be missing a few things.
+In particular, we'd need something much stronger than a factorial model.
+The world we model consists of a set of discrete objects placed together in a scene.
+I think we might be stuck for a long time unless we figure out a way to represent discrete objects in an unsupervised model (factorial models won't cut it).
+When we can represent discrete objects, it'll be much easier to use temporal coherence to enforce some kind of semantic consistency.

 # References: